onaio/fhir-web/docs/fhir-web-docker-deployment.md

-# FHIR WEB DOCKER DEPLOYMENT
+# fhir-web docker deployment

-We use different technologies to deploy OpenSRP FHIR Web.
+We use different technologies to deploy fhir-web.
 This documentation will focus on [Docker](https://www.docker.com/)

 ## Prerequisites